LearnersGuild/curriculum-app/modules/Terminal-Advanced/exercises/Adding-A-Custom-bin-Directory/README.md

 2. Put executable files in that directory

-_If you want to push yourself in this exercise, skip the guide below and see if you can complete this exercise but just googling how to do it._
+_If you want to push yourself in this exercise, skip the guide below and see if you can complete this exercise by just googling how to do it._

 ## Completion Criteria